Rogue Star – Dev Update

 - A first pass of the Rogue Star Battle Pass was developed to bring more value to our players.

 - Customized NOVA staking launched October 27th at https://staking.roguestar.net/.

 - Rogue Store launched October 27th at https://store.roguestar.net/, where you can use the NOVA earned from staking to buy in-game cosmetic items.

 Q4 2022 – IMX Collaboration and Ongoing Growth Behind the Scenes

-- Rogue Star partners up with one of the biggest companies in the web3 space, Immutable X. This to deliver the best possible gaming experience to our players.
+- Rogue Star partners up with one of the biggest companies in the blockchain space, Immutable X. This to support our technological needs.